matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

    Of course, an alternative is to modify the grammars of all of these identifiers to forbid slashes.

+   The counter-counterargument to this is that it is of course best practice for implementations is to URL-escape any IDs used in URLs, and human-selected IDs such as Room aliases, Group IDs, Matrix user IDs etc apply an adequate forcing function already to remind developers to do this.
+However, it doesn't follow that we should then also deliberately pick URL-unsafe encodings for machine-selected IDs - the argument that it is better for software to fail 50% of the time to force a fix is irrelevant when the possibility exists for the software to fail 0% of the time in the first place by picking an identifier format which cannot fail.

 [1] Discussion remains open as to whether allowing slashes in User IDs was a good idea.